 It can be hard to muster much enthusiasm for cooking when you’re making meals for one.
 Why go to the trouble and expense of a three-course meal when a can of soup will do?
-Sometimes the problem isn’t time or expense, it’s just imagination.
 It’s 6 p.m. and nothing sounds good, so you might settle for a cheese sandwich and a cookie – the same thing you had the night before.

-Eating that way isn’t fun for anyone, but when seniors limit their food choices, they put their health at risk which is a top fear for the elderly.
+Eating that way isn’t fun for anyone, but when seniors limit their food choices, they put their health at risk, which is a common fear for the elderly.
 For one thing, when a person limits his or her food choices, it’s harder to consume the variety of nutrients needed for optimal health.
-Equally bad, eating the same foods day after day can make those foods less appealing, which means people eat less.
-For many of us, that might not be so terrible; it’s not a smart strategy for seniors, however, because researchers have found a connection between decreased appetite and poor health.
+Equally bad, eating the same foods day after day can make those foods less appealing, which means people eat less and start to lose their appetites.
+This can be harmful for seniors, as confirmed by researchers who have found a connection between decreased appetite and poor health.

 "Appetite is generally regarded as one of the most important indicators of health," Dr. Wahlqvist said.